 I’ve had lots of great responses already!
 Thanks to those who have filled the survey.
 One parent asked the question ” How Can I Keep my Kids Motivated on their Supplementary Math Program?”

-Click below to find out 3 great ways to help keep your child motivated when they start complaining about their math program, whether it’s Kumon, Tabtor Math, Khan Academy or any one of the myriad of math programs out there:
+Click below to find out 3 great ways to help keep your child motivated when they start complaining about their math program, whether it’s Kumon, Thinkster Math (formerly Tabtor), Khan Academy or any one of the myriad of math programs out there:

 How do you keep your child motivated when they just don’t want to do math?